-The principal financial assets of the Company consists of cash on hand and at banks, interest rate swaps and accounts receivable due from charterers.
-The principal financial liabilities of the Company consist of long-term loans and accounts payable due to suppliers.
+The principal financial assets of the Company consist of cash on hand and at banks, trading securities, interest rate swaps, FFA contracts and accounts receivable due from charterers.
+The principal financial liabilities of the Company consist of long-term loans, FFA contracts and accounts payable due to suppliers.